Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Lake Lure Hotels on Booking

-Most of the lake is surrounded by private homes, but a section of the beach is open to the public in the summertime for a small fee.
+Most of Lake Lure is surrounded by private homes, but a section of the beach is open to the public in the summertime for a small fee.
 It’s the perfect place to come on a hot summer day, and there’s even a waterpark.

-Another must-see attraction near Lake Lure is Chimney Rock State Park.
+Chimney Rock State Park is another must-see attraction close by.
 This park has a natural “Chimney Rock” monolith with incredible views of the mountains and lake.
 On a clear day, you can see as far as 75 miles.
 At just under an hour from Asheville, Lake Lure makes for a fantastic day trip.

 👉 Did You Know?
 The 1987 movie Dirty Dancing was actually filmed at Lake Lure!